 Source: ONS; Census, 1981.

-Sunderland’s previous strengths did not attract Nissan
+The past economic capabilities and knowledge did not directly attract Nissan to Sunderland

 In 1984, the British government and Nissan reached an agreement to open a car plant in Sunderland and Nissan has been able to benefit from further government support in recent years.
-Before the car plant, Sunderland’s economy was dominated by coal mining, shipbuilding and other manufacturing activities.
-That said, there is little evidence that Sunderland’s economic structure was the reason why Nissan located there.
+Before the car plant, Sunderland’s economy was mostly dominated by coal mining and shipbuilding.
+That said, there is little evidence that the accumulated knowledge from such activities was the reason why Nissan located in Sunderland.

-If Nissan has moved to Sunderland mainly result of its industrial and skills capabilities, we should expect to see a strong relationship between the sectors stated above and car manufacturing in other British cities.
+If Nissan has moved to Sunderland mainly result of the specific capabilities built from previous industries, we should expect to see a strong relationship between the sectors stated above and car manufacturing in other British cities.
 It is shown in Figure 14 that there is no relation between Sunderland’s previous advantages and the likelihood of making vehicles.

-Figure 14: Cities with car manufacturing plants were not similar to Sunderland in the early 80s.
+Figure 14: Cities with car manufacturing plants today were not similar to Sunderland in the early 80s.

 Source: ONS; Census, 1981.